 If you’ve stood in the aisles of your local chemist, bewildered by choice and wondering if the ‘Petal Diffuser Model 19873’ or the ‘Vicks Vaporizer’ is what you need to get your kids off struggle street, bear the following in mind.

-A vaporizer, on the other hand, turns water into warm, bacteria-free steam and humidifies the air and is perfect for treating the symptoms of coughs, colds, flu, bronchitis & croup.
+On the other hand, a vaporiser turns water into warm, bacteria-free steam and humidifies the air and is perfect to help relieve the symptoms of coughs, colds, flu.

 Basically, it’s the hot, steamy bathroom in portable form.
-Vaporizers often use essential oils, in the form of water soluble inhalants, but diffusing them is just an added bonus.
+Vaporizers often use essential oils, in the form of water-soluble inhalants, but diffusing them is just a bonus.